bitwarden/help/_articles/two-step-login/setup-two-step-login-u2f.md

    {% image two-step/u2f/web.png %}

-You will not be required to complete your secondary Two-step Login setup to **Unlock** your Vault once timed-out.
+You will not be required to complete your secondary Two-step Login setup to **Unlock** your Vault once logged in.
 For help configuring Log Out vs. Lock behavior, see [Vault Timeout Options]({% link _articles/account/vault-timeout.md %}).